sorawee/fmt/README.md

 ### Principles

-- OK code (modulo style) looks OK.
-Not OK code can look bad.
+- A reformat of an OK code (with potentially bad style) should look OK.
+A reformat of a not OK code (macro-expansion error, read error) can look bad or even error (in case of read error).
 - Changes must be only cosmetic.
-No other addition or removal.
+No content addition or removal.